This document is part of a periodical (Inconvenient History).

 “After we went there, we were asking the Polish who were political prisoners, what is it that’s burning?
 For 5-10 days they were telling us it’s rye bread they are making, and then they told us it’s our families.” (p.
 242)

 “At first I did not believe it. ’Impossible’, I said. ’We are being duped’.
-But when after a week we heard other prisoners confirming it, most of them old, French, Polish, Jews from Russia, we believed it.” (p.
+But when after a week we heard other prisoners confirming it, most of them long-term inmates, French, Polish, Jews from Russia, we believed it.” (p.
 289)

 “We were seeing the ovens and they told us that they went to the ovens.
 The other prisoners told us this.” (p.
 271)